openconfig/featureprofiles/feature/bgp/policybase/otg_tests/link_bandwidth_test/README.md

         * The DUT evaluates a match for regex_nomatch_as100.
 This does not match because the regex pattern does not include the link-bandwidth community type.
         * Community linkbw_2G should be added.

-* RT-7.5.3 - Validate adding link-bandwidth ext-community-sets using OC model release 3.x
-  * Note, this is the same at RT-7.8.6, but with a change in the location of the `match-set-options` leaf which moved to `/routing-policy/policy-definitions/policy-definition/policy-definition/bgp-conditions/match-ext-community-set/config/match-set-options`

 ## Config Parameter Coverage